 The Company's gas transportation and gathering systems are generally located in proximity to certain of its principal fields.
 Depreciation on these systems is provided on the straight-line method based on estimated useful lives of 10 to 15 years.
 The Company receives third-party income for providing certain transportation and field services which are recognized as earned.
-Depreciation on the associated assets is calculated on the straight-line method based on estimated useful lives ranging from five to seven years.
-Buildings are depreciated over 10 to 15 years.
+Depreciation on the associated assets is calculated on the straight-line method based on estimated useful lives are depreciated over 10 to 15 years.